Which city is cheaper, Kyoto or Matsue?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Matsue is around the same temperature as Kyoto in the summer.
-The temperature in Matsue is usually 25°C (78°F) in July, and Kyoto stays around 27°C (81°F).
+The daily temperature in Matsue averages around 25°C (78°F) in July, and Kyoto fluctuates around 27°C (81°F).

 The sun comes out a lot this time of the year in Matsue.
 Matsue usually receives more sunshine than Kyoto during summer.
 Matsue gets 201 hours of sunny skies, while Kyoto receives 183 hours of full sun in the summer.